 What the heck am I doing here?
 I kept asking myself why I even agreed to meet Christine under these circumstances.
 The cafe was dark, dingy, secluded and seemed like the kind of place where married men meet their mistresses or where shady deals go down.
 How did she even know of this place to begin with?

 Anyhow, at least I don't have to worry about running into anyone from my social circle here.
-In the event that I do, they will be just as embarrassed as I am, so no need to worry about word getting out about me being at this establishment.
+In the event that I do, they will be just as embarrassed as I am, so no need to worry about word getting out that I was at this establishment.

 1. The client who expects the consultant to work miracles

-Problem: Clients with unrealistic budgets and scope of works.
+Problem: Clients with unrealistic budgets, scope of work and timelines.

 Problem: Scope creep - the process by which a project grows beyond its originally anticipated size.

 Proposed Solution: Be vigilant as a consultant and maintain openness.
-Have very clear scope of works from the beginning.
-Additionally, instead of agreeing to every change your client makes, explain that you can add a task if another task is removed from the agreed scope of works.
+Have very clear scopes of work from the beginning.
+Additionally, instead of agreeing to every change your client makes, explain that you can add a task if another task is removed from the agreed scopes of work.
 This encourages the client to prioritise on which tasks are more important.
 If they feel that the existing and new tasks are equally important, then it is time to renegotiate the price.